develohpanda/fluent-builder/README.md

 ### Gotcha!

-In order for types to be detected correctly in VS Code (eg. on hover, intellisence), any file using `fluent-builder` should be included in the default project `tsconfig` to be compiled.
+In order for types to be detected correctly in VS Code (eg. IntelliSense on hover), any file using `fluent-builder` should be included in the default project `tsconfig` to be compiled.
 If you know how to fix this, please submit a PR! :)

 ## Contributing